-- When requested, NRAO will pay the larger of the following: - 50% of the page charges reporting original results made with NRAO instrument(s) when at least one author is at a U.S. scientific or educational institution. - 100% of the page charges prorated by the fraction of authors who are NRAO staff members. - Page charge support is provided for publication of color plates. - To receive page charge support, authors must comply with all of the following requirements: - Include the NRAO footnote in the text: "Operated by Associated Universities, Inc., under cooperative agreement with the National Science Foundation." - Send four copies of the paper prior to publication to Ellen Bouton in Charlottesville. - Notify Ellen Bouton in Charlottsville of the proposed date of publication and apportionment of page charges so that the necessary purchase orders may be initiated.
+- When requested, NRAO will pay the larger of the following: - 50% of the page charges reporting original results made with NRAO instrument(s) when at least one author is at a U.S. scientific or educational institution. - 100% of the page charges prorated by the fraction of authors who are NRAO staff members.

+- Page charge support is provided for publication of color plates. - To receive page charge support, authors must comply with all of the following requirements: - Include the NRAO footnote in the text: "The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc." - Send four copies of the paper prior to publication to Ellen Bouton in Charlottesville. - Notify Ellen Bouton in Charlottsville of the proposed date of publication and apportionment of page charges so that the necessary purchase orders may be initiated.
 Convenient ways to do this are to send her copies of the completed page charge form, or send her an e-mail message (library@nrao.edu), or call her by telephone at (804)-296-0254.